Tauricornicaris

-Tauricornicaris is a giant arthropod from the Maotianshan Shales whose fossils were previously interpreted as the head sclerites and swimming flaps of a hurdiid radiodont, but are now interpreted as arthropod tergites.
-It somewhat resembles Zhenghecaris, which contributed to the latter’s reassignment within Hurdiidae.
-However, asTauricornicaris is no longer classified as a hurdiid Zhenghecariss placement uncertain.
+Tauricornicaris is an extinct genus of giant arthropod known from the Cambrian Maotianshan Shales of China.
+The known fossils were initially interpreted as the head sclerites and swimming flaps of a hurdiid radiodont, but are now interpreted as arthropod tergites.
+It somewhat resembles Zhenghecaris, which led to the reassignment of the latter within Hurdiidae.
+However, as Tauricornicaris is no longer classified as a hurdiid, the placement of Zhenghecaris is uncertain.